 U.S. companies and government agencies store significant amounts of personal data, intellectual property, and classified information.
-Theft or manipulation of this data can be extremely valuable for cybercriminals, foreign governments, or hacktivists.
+Theft or manipulation of this data can be extremely valuable for cyber criminals, foreign governments, or hacktivists.

-High-Value Targets:
+High-Value Targets

-The presence of many high-value targets in both the public and private sectors, including government agencies, multinational corporations, and financial institutions, makes the U.S. a prime target for cyber-attacks.
+The presence of many high-value targets in both the public and private sectors, including government agencies, multinational corporations, and financial institutions, makes the U.S. a prime target for cyber attacks.

-As observed, the trend of targeting U.S. organizations more than any other country in the world continues in the first half of 2024 (see figure 3).
-Notably, France has moved into the top 10, securing the second spot with 50 unique initial access listings available for sale targeting organizations based there.
+As observed, the trend of targeting U.S. organizations more than any other country in the world continued in 2024 (see figure 3).
+Notably, Brazil and France secured the second and third spots respectively.

-Figure 3: Most targeted Countries by IABs in the first half of 2024
+Figure 3: Most targeted Countries by IABs in 2024